outr/reactify/README.md

 ```

 We need implicits to be able to convert between the two, but now changes to one will propagate to the other.

-## Versions

-### Features for 3.0.0 (In-Progress)

-* Complete rewrite of library to simplify and clarify objectives
-* Convenience support for assigning futures to channels (#18)
-* Full Transaction support
-* Full testability in JVM, JS, and Native